 - Imogen lost a slam at whist.

 The four biggest international tennis tournaments are known as grand slams.
 The four grand slams are the Australian Open in January, the French Open in May, Wimbledon in the UK in June and July, and the US Open in August and September.
 When we say that a player has achieved a Grand Slam, it means that they won all four grand slam tournaments for their category in the same year.

 In baseball, a grand slam is when a batter (that’s the person who hits the ball) hits a home run with the bases loaded (that means that there is one person on each of the three bases), thus scoring four runs.
-Here you can watch a grand slam by the Chicago Cubs in the recent World Series.
-The Cubs won the World Series this month, for the first time in 108 years!
+Here you can watch a grand slam by the Chicago Cubs in the 2016 World Series.
+The Cubs won the World Series in 2016, for the first time in 108 years!